SaiKiranKadambari/ProdGraphLearn/Learning sparse graph factors/ReadMe.txt

 %%%%%%%%%%%%% Figures %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-2. In the folder Fig2 Data we have the matlab files required for generating the Fig. 2  of the paper.
+The folder Fig2 Data we have the matlab files required for generating the Fig. 2  of the paper.